cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-user-mapping.md

 :   Server name of the user mapping.

 OPTIONS ( [ ADD | SET | DROP ] option ['value'] [, ... ] )
 :   Change options for the user mapping.
 The new options override any previously specified options. `ADD`, `SET`, and `DROP` specify the action to perform.
 If no operation is explicitly specified, the default operation is `ADD`.
 Option names must be unique.
-Greenplum Database validates names and values using the server's foreign-data wrapper.
+Cloudberry Database validates names and values using the server's foreign-data wrapper.

 ## Examples